01 – Engagement System

 REFLECTION

 This project changed how I think about design impact.
 I didn't expect such a small UI to move the needle more than any thumbnail, trailer, or visual redesign I'd done.
-It taught me that the highest-leverage work isn't always the most visible.
+The highest-leverage work isn't always the most visible.

 This project changed how I think about design impact.
 I didn't expect such a small UI to move the needle more than any thumbnail, trailer, or visual redesign I'd done.
-It taught me that the highest-leverage work isn't always the most visible.
+The highest-leverage work isn't always the most visible.

 02 COMPETITIVE DESIGN SYSTEM